The Catskill Watershed Corp. has awarded Shandaken a $114,000 grant to buy land for a new Town Hall.

 voter-rejected Phoenicia sewer system was to be created, and can use

+$70,000 of the grant to pay back the New York City department.
 Before the sewer project was shot down by voters, the town used $70,000 from the department to buy the property.
 When the project was rejected, the department wanted its money back.

 The town hoped to sell the property and use the proceeds to repay the